 This process of identifying, assessing, releasing and equipping leaders is a complicated one and can take a few years.
 Are you rushing to formalize the leadership at your new church plant?

-Getting people to land up on a Sunday morning is often the focal point for many churches.
+Getting people to show up on a Sunday morning (in person or online) is often the focal point for many churches.
 However, that’s far from enough!
 It’s equally important to have a solid plan to plug people into the church community and help them grow in their walk with God.
 It takes a lot more than weekend services to do that!

 Your church needs to come up with a strategic and coherent plan for the rest of the week – Bible study, small groups, mid-week ministry – because there’s a lot more to think about!
 Is your church plan solely focused on the weekend services?